Full Moon in TAURUS

 The Moon has no light of its own – she merely reflects the Sun.
 Let this moon reflect whatever is in your heart so that you can see your inner truth more clearly.

-Ritual for the Full Moon in Taurus
+Full Moon in Taurus Ritual

 For thousands of years, women have gathered to celebrate the auspicious times marked by the moon’s changing light.
 Grandmother Moon is the original timekeeper.
 She reminds us that life isn’t a straight path – it’s a spiraling, circling, feminine and fluid existence.